Ziray-a/AdController/README.md

 * `windows-x64`
     * Windows 64-bit architecture
     * Defaults to Qt version `6`
-    * Defaults to Visual Studio 17 2022
+    * Defaults to Visual Studio 17 2022, can use others as well
     * Defaults to Windows SDK version `10.0.18363.657`
 * `windows-ci-x64`
     * Inherits from `windows-x64`